This is the character page for Knights of the Dinner Table.

 Croix and HunterBob's Niece and Nephew respectively.
-Bob occasionally tries to run games for them and lately has been using Croix's laptop to play World of Hackcraft.
+Bob occasionally tries to run games for them and sometimes has to borrow Croix's laptop to play World of Hackcraft.
 Croix has an innocent crush on Dave.

 Ty FerfelNitro's nephew.
 A young gamer that hangs out on the periphery of the community and is often involved in under the table dealings.

 Earl SlackmozerA rival gamemaster who gets a lot of buzz when he first comes to town, having had a module published by Hard 8 (something B.A. has long tried and failed).
 At first seems to be the superstar but eventually loses his shine and after being humbled, he and B.A. become friends.
 Earl currently works at Weird Pete's shop.